 Sleeping has evolved to become such a luxury and no longer a life necessity that it used to be.
 People seldom get to sleep all eight hours of uninterrupted sleep like we used to because distractions are everywhere keeping us away from our bed and make us stay up until the early morning hours.
 We can’t get enough of the web and social media and it has greatly changed our sleeping habits too.
+That’s a lot of screen time, which is pumping a lot of blue light and telling your body that it’s daytime.
 Most people nowadays thrive at night partly because the Internet connection is faster and you don’t have others to compete with the bandwidth that slows down the speed.

 Back then, people had nothing better else to do once night time falls so they simply sleep.
 Even the television did not have enough shows to air until cable TV came.
 But now, you won’t run out of things to do and see on the web.
-As long as you have a fast Internet connection, you’re free to do just about everything under the sun (under the moon, in this case).
+As long as you have a fast Internet connection, you’re free to do just about everything under the sun (under the moon, in this case), including to check out our ZQuiet review.
 However, there are also other things that keep people up at night and it is far from enjoyable, unlike social media.
 Medical conditions like sleep apnea is a terrible malady since it doesn’t only bother the person suffering from it but the patient’s significant other (partner or spouse) since the snoring is as terrible as the accompanying risks of such a diagnosis.

 Untreated sleep apnea can increase blood sugar, blood fat, stress hormones, and blood pressure in just a few days, new research finds.